varunkumardev/amitmerchant1990.github.io/_posts/2017-8-17-Laravel-Eager-Loading-Load-Vs-With.md

 "Eager" here means that we're associating all the related models for a particular result set using just one query, as opposed to having to run n queries, where n is the number of items in the initial set.

+{:.you-may-like}
+> You may also like: [Build your own Laravel artisan commands for your project](https://www.amitmerchant.com/build-your-own-laravel-artisan-commands-for-your-project/)

 ## Eager loading using `with()`

 If we eager load using with(), for example: